octobercms/docs/cms-markup.md

 {% endput %}
 ```

 The **default** tag specifies a place where the default placeholder content should be displayed.
-If this tag is omitted the default content will be ignored.
-Note that when a placeholder with default content is declared, the **default** word should be specified after the placeholder name.